 - A pole barn is not considered a permanent structure.
-Some building departments classify pole barns as an accessory structure- meaning, a structure having a minimum value and utility. i.e., parking, storage and other uninhabitable uses, such as garages, carports, storage sheds, hay sheds and the like.
+Some building departments classify pole barns as an accessory structures- meaning, a structure having a minimum value and utility. i.e., parking, storage, and other uninhabitable uses, such as garages, carports, storage sheds, hay sheds, and the like.
 Nothing is more permanent than 100% American made Steel.

 - Pole barns are neither as safe, nor as environmentally friendly as a steel building, and once you factor in long term costs usually end up costing more.
 We understand and appreciate how and where pole barns may be used over a steel structure but want our customers to understand the risks involved in owning one.